Creating age friendly communities

 Age friendly Aotearoa New Zealand

-By 2034, more than one in five New Zealanders will be 65 or over – approximately 1.2 million people.
+By 2034, more than one in five New Zealanders will be over 65 – approximately 1.2 million people.

-In 2018 New Zealand was accepted as an affiliate member of the WHO Global Network of Age-friendly Cities and Communities.
-Hamilton, New Plymouth, Auckland, Nelson and Gore are members of the global network and several other New Zealand communities are looking at joining.
+In 2018 the New Zealand government was accepted as an affiliate member of the WHO Global Network of Age-friendly Cities and Communities.
+Hamilton, New Plymouth, Auckland, Nelson, Gore, Napier and Wairarapa are all members of the global network.

-To facilitate exchange of information and resources about age friendly within New Zealand, representatives from age friendly groups are invited to join the Age friendly Aotearoa New Zealand Network.
-This Network has grown from 15 in 2022 to 29 as at July 2023 covering 29 cities and districts.
-Read more about joining our Age friendly Network.
+To learn more about age friendly in New Zealand, local age friendly groups are invited to join the Age friendly Aotearoa New Zealand Network which has grown from 15 cities and districts in 2022 to 35 in January 2025.
+Find out who the members are and read more about joining our Age friendly Network.

 Creating an age friendly community

-Based on the WHO’s Age friendly framework, areas that communities can focus on to become more age friendly include:
+Based on the WHO Age friendly framework, areas that communities can focus on to become more age friendly include:

 - outdoor spaces and buildings